 Some say he shouldn't be allowed to play for England unless he gets it removed.

 Other people have defended him and Sterling himself says that those complaining haven't understood what his tattoo means.

-On social media he said he would "never touch a gun" and that the image has a "deeper meaning" as his late father was a victim to gun violence in Jamaica, where he was born.
+Sterling, who joined City from Liverpool for £49m in July 2015, responded on social media on Monday evening he would "never touch a gun" as his late father was a victim to gun violence in Jamaica, where he was born.